marcellodebernardi/loss-landscapes/README.md

 `ModelInterface` object.
 In the example below, the `ModelInterface` specifies the means by which the `random_plane` method will interface with a particular reinforcement learning agent, such that the agent object contains neural network models.

+In the example below, a RL agent with a policy network and a value function network is being evaluated on some metric.

 ````python
 # agent.policy and agent.value_function are pytorch modules